-The Salary Schedules effective as of t November 72021 are attached as Exhibit C. For the most up-to-date Salary Schedules, please refer to the Human Resources Website.
+The Salary Schedules are available at: https://srcity.org/192/Salaries.
+For the most up-to-date Salary Schedules, please refer to the Human Resources Website.

 ARTICLE 41 SHIFT DIFFERENTIAL

 - 41.1 This article applies to employees employed in the classifications of, Equipment Mechanic I, Equipment Mechanic II Worker, Equipment Service Writer and Equipment Service Worker who are regularly assigned to work the night or weekend shift. - 41.2 Employees shall receive a shift differential equal to 5% of base pay per hour for an entire shift when one or more hours of the work shift are worked (excluding lunch period) and the work occurs between the hours of (4) p.m. and (12) a.m. or between (12) a.m. and (7) a.m.
 Monday through Friday, or any hours on Saturday or Sunday.
 Employees must be assigned to work a shift within the hours listed in this Article to receive this benefit.
 Employees working in the garage, who are regularly assigned to work the weekday day shift, and happen to have an overlap into the listed hours, are not eligible to receive shift differential.